awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 If you install and configure the AWS CLI, you can configure the IAM credentials for your user\.
 For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.

 If you assumed a role to create the Amazon EKS cluster, you must ensure that `kubectl` is configured to assume the same role\.
 Use the following command to update your `kubeconfig` file to use an IAM role\.
-For more information, see [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md)\.
+For more information, see [Creating or updating a `kubeconfig` file for an Amazon EKS cluster](create-kubeconfig.md)\.

 ```
 aws eks update-kubeconfig \